tthorntone/AdNauseam-Wiki/FAQ.md

 ####Helen Nissenbaum

-Helen is a leading scholar working on themes of digital privacy at NYU.
-She initiated the project and even wrote [a book inspired by it](https://mitpress.mit.edu/books/obfuscation).
+Helen is a leading scholar working on themes of digital privacy at Nwe York University.
+She is an advisor on the project and even wrote [a book inspired by it](https://mitpress.mit.edu/books/obfuscation).
 You can contact her at helen.nissenbaum [@] nyu.edu

 ####Mushon Zer-Aviv